Oregon Prison Program

 I am still looking for volunteers and funding to help with this advocacy - a DOC prison program that follows government to government laws, our Federal Eagle Feather law and where real Native Americans are allowed to participate free of harassment and threats by non-Natives.
 I am also looking for assistance to provide legal services to the other volunteers who were improperly denied volunteer opportunities as a result of false complaints/statements made by Red Lodge.

 "I know you have been coming in for the Lakota club for a while, and I as I've been here 22 years, I may have seen you before, but I'm looking forward to actually meeting you.
 Earlier this month I finished a class through the University of Oregon on Prisoner Narratives.
 My final paper was on the strength of the human spirit and its will to survive.
 In the opening paragraph of that final I quoted your Dad and wrote the following, "Leonard Peltier in My Life Is My Sundance says, “…they don’t want you to get comfortable.
 Nor do they ever want you to have a sense of security” (7).
 Peltier is speaking about his time in Leavenworth federal prison for a crime he says he did not commit."
 My thesis was, " Prison is an isolating place, and yet prisoners find ways to create connections and their own communities while incarcerated, thus providing a feeling of inclusion rather than exclusion that they already feel from society."
 Your Dad's writing was helpful in my research and in my learning overall.
 I thought you might like knowing that your Dad is impacting people still to this day and perhaps in ways he never would have considered." - Ron Edgemon

-Notes like this help me continue advocating for my dad and helping other prisoners.
+Notes like this help me continue advocating for my dad, prisoners, Sovereign Nations and the People.